SAADMAN-N/StudyMatev3/knowledge.md

 - Deploy server directory as a Node.js service
 - Set PORT environment variable to 3001
 - Enable CORS for frontend domain
+- Automatic Deployment:
+  - Webhook URL available at: /deploy/srv-[id]?key=[key]
+  - Can be added to GitHub repository webhooks
+  - Triggers new deployment when code is pushed

 ### Frontend (Vercel)
 - Environment Variables: